wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 * **Operational logs and audit logs are different sinks.** Operational logs: short-retention, standard log aggregator.
 Audit logs: long-retention, append-only sink, stable schema, no stack traces or framework chatter.
 In Carbon products the audit log uses the `AUDIT_LOG` logger wired to a separate appender.
 In Go services it's a dedicated `*slog.Logger` (e.g., a separate `audit` package) with its own handler.
 * **`source_ip` is resolved against trusted proxies**, never the raw `X-Forwarded-For`.
 WSO2 deployments are commonly behind a load balancer; document the trust chain explicitly in `deployment.toml` / equivalent config.
 * **Tenant id comes from the authenticated context**, never from request input — same rule as everywhere else in the Carbon stack.
-* **Events worth alerting on** beyond the OWASP Logging Cheat Sheet baseline: cross-tenant deny attempts, refresh-token reuse-detection trigger, privileged-key read, change to a security-relevant setting (CORS allow-list, lockout thresholds, JWT issuers, federated IdPs).
-Whether and how to alert is owned by the team operating the deployment — emit the audit events so they have the signal.
+* **Events that should trigger alerts** beyond the OWASP Logging Cheat Sheet baseline — emit audit events for these, and wire the alerts into whatever monitors the deployment:
+    * Cross-tenant deny attempts.
+    * Refresh-token reuse-detection trigger (a strong signal of stolen tokens).
+    * Read of a privileged key.
+    * Change to a security-relevant setting (CORS allow-list, lockout thresholds, JWT issuers, federated IdPs, MFA enforcement).
+    * N authentication failures from one source / one principal within a window (lockout-rate signal).
-* **Retention** is set per deployment — long enough for security investigation and any applicable compliance horizon.
-Forward to a dedicated audit sink; consider signing or hash-chaining log batches for tamper evidence.
+* **Retention** — long enough for security investigation and any applicable compliance horizon.
+Forward to a dedicated audit sink separate from operational logs; consider signing or hash-chaining log batches for tamper evidence.
 * **Where a value needs to appear for correlation** (e.g., a token id), log its **hash** or **truncated prefix** with explicit ellipsis (`abcd1234…`) — never the full value.
 WSO2-shipped masking helpers are extended for this; reviewers reject ad-hoc redactors.

 === "Java stack"